Alan Mikhail: The Animal in Ottoman Egypt

 The Animal in Ottoman Egypt, published in 2014 by Oxford University Press, examines Egypt's changing place in the Ottoman Empire and world economy from the sixteenth to the nineteenth centuries through human-animal relations.
 Scholarly reception was mixed.
 It received the Gustav Ranis International Book Prize for being the best book on an international topic by a Yale ladder faculty member.

 Under Osman's Tree

 Under Osman's Tree, published by the University of Chicago Press in 2017, received critical acclaim and was awarded the M. Fuat Köprülü Book Prize of the Ottoman and Turkish Studies Association.

 God's Shadow

-God's Shadow was published by Liveright (an imprint of the trade publisher W. W. Norton) in August, 2020.
-The book argues for the central place of the Ottoman Empire in world history using the life and times of Selim I. The book garnered mostly positive reviews in newspapers.
-In contrast, scholarly reception was very poor.

-An Ottoman historian, Caroline Finkel characterized its assertions as "overblown".
-Cornell Fleischer, Cemal Kafadar, and Sanjay Subrahmanyam identified numerous factual and interpretational errors and described the work as a "tissue of falsehoods, half-truths, and absurd speculations."
-A month later, they penned a rejoinder—in response to an article where Efe Khayyat and Ariel Salzmann questioned their motives behind writing an acerbic review—which expanded on the list of Mikhail's factual errors, misrepresentations, and unorthodox scholarly practices, such as a reliance on Wikipedia articles.
-Abdürrahim Özer of Bilkent University has since identified a long list of factual errors and misinterpretations in the book.
-Ali Balci found the work to contain "some excessive comments for the sake of making Selim a part of the global history."